shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/03-chpt3.md

 which can verified by yourself.
 The choice $$\beta(t)$$ is preparatorial for the noise schedule in much of literature in community.
-We will have the discussion in the next chapter.

 It appears that it is the \\(\nabla_x \log p(x_t)\\) in the drift term that guides the process toward the target distribution \\(p(x)\\) after getting the stationary distribution \\(q_{stationary}(x)\\).